Taiwopeter-babs/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Introduction To Use of Shell Permissions

-## Scripts listed have their functions in their commit messages
+## Scripts listed have their functions described in their commit messages